ImranKhalid-IT/Deconstructing-Detections-Causal-Concept-Explanations-for-Object-Relationships/README.md

-# YOLOv5 Object Detection Explanation & Visualization
+# YOLOv5/Faster RCNN Object Detection Explanation & Visualization

 This repository provides a framework to run object detection on images using YOLOv5 and generate explainable visualizations for selected objects.
 The code supports batch analysis for figures, as well as optional tables and single-example explanations.